waimea-ldhunt/200dtd-d-d-tracker/docs/1-sprint-1-prototype.md

 This Figma demo shows the initial design for the UI 'flow':

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/proto/L42lq6V4v4lAU3iIqodMhr/D-D-Tracker---Flow-1?node-id=1-5&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=1%3A5&embed-host=share" allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="300" height="350" src="https://embed.figma.com/proto/L42lq6V4v4lAU3iIqodMhr/D-D-Tracker---Flow-1?node-id=1-5&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=1%3A5&embed-host=share" allowfullscreen></iframe>

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I showed this prototype to my end-user and they liked the flow, however they said that they should be able to go back when performing any actions and have more options to navigate to other pages.

 ### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.
+I added 'back' buttons when adding encounters or creatures and also added a 'all encounters' button that links back to the main page and allows the user return to the list of Encounters.
+This flow makes the web app more efficient and easy to use, ensuring the end-user is able to use the web app to its full effect.

-*IMPROVED FIGMA FLOW - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="300" height="350" src="https://embed.figma.com/proto/Rvp94YJ6LJ56XJRkz7hEye/D-D-Tracker---Flow-2?scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&node-id=1-5&starting-point-node-id=1%3A5&embed-host=share" allowfullscreen></iframe>

 ---